“Either write something worth reading or do something worth writing.” – Benjamin Franklin

 2. The best time to start is right now.

 Right now is the best time to get started with anything.
 I wanted to vagabond for the longest time.
 Instead of making excuses I finally bought a ticket to Poland in 2011 and learned as I went.
 I showed up with no clue as to what was going to happen next.
 I ended up having a blast all by myself in a foreign country.
 My friends never thought that I would do it.
 I even thought that I would never do it.
-Instead of waiting around, I did it.
+I did it.

 3. Debt will ALWAYS bring you down.